 If you’re experiencing severe tooth pain, you may be wondering if you need an emergency tooth extraction.
 Here’s what you need to know about emergency tooth extractions, including when they’re necessary.
+You may visit an emergency dentist for additional info.

 When is an Emergency Tooth Extraction Necessary?